smithclay/lambdium/README.md

 Since this Lambda function is written using node.js, you can run almost any script written for [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver).
 Example scripts can be found in the `examples` directory.

-## Installation

-> If you don't want to build the archive, you can also download a pre-built AWS Lambda *.zip that you can upload directly to a new `node6.10` runtime function using the AWS CLI or Console with at least 256mb of memory.
-Visit [lambdium releases](https://github.com/smithclay/lambdium/releases).

 #### Requirements

 * An AWS Account